 You see my teenagers decided to have ice cream two nights ago, even though they are dairy intolerant.
 They suffered self-inflicted pain for several hours as their guts struggled to digest the lactose and casein, and they did not sleep well.
 The next day they woke late, napped, and generally underperformed all day.

 They showed up for dinner the next night sharing their woes.
 Seems like they suffered for their sins–story over, right?
 No, not at all.
 As a family, we talked about the domino effect of them not being mindful of their choice.
 We came up with this list of what they could have done during the Covid 19 quarantine if they had not chosen to do something that seemingly only injured themselves.

 - Focused body resources fighting off viruses and bacteria instead of struggling to digest, which would help the whole household stay healthier.

 - Eaten an immune-boosting dessert, like pineapple.

-- Cleaned their rooms or workspaces, which would have improved their mental health (any my husband’s) and supported their distance learning.
+- Cleaned their rooms or work spaces, which would have improved their mental health (and my husband’s) and supported their distance learning.

 - Helped my husband and I clean the dinner dishes.

 - Helped my husband and I clean the house before bed and at breakfast (how DOES the house get dirty overnight??).